World War I in literature: Contemporary

 Remarque's book was partly based on Henri Barbusse's 1916 novel Under Fire.
 Barbusse was a French journalist who served as a stretcher-bearer on the front lines, and his book was very influential in its own right at the time.
 By the end of the war, it had sold almost 250,000 copies and read by servicemen of many nations.

+American novelist, John Dos Passos, was a volunteer ambulance driver during the war.
+He wrote his first novel, the anti-war One Man's Initiation: 1917, in the trenches (later published in 1920.)
+The book was reprinted in 1945, under the title First Encounter.
+His postwar war novel, Three Soldiers, brought him fame and critical recognition.

 British novelist Mary Augusta Ward wrote generally pro-war novels, some at the request of United States President Theodore Roosevelt, which nevertheless raised questions about the war.
 These include England's Effort (1916), Towards the Goal (1917), Missing (1917), The War and Elizabeth (1917) and Fields of Victory (1919).

 Some pre-existing popular literary characters were placed by their authors in World War I-related adventures during or directly after the war.
 These include Tom Swift (Tom Swift and His Aerial Warship in 1915 and Tom Swift and His Air Scout in 1919), Sherlock Holmes (His Last Bow, 1917) and Tarzan (Tarzan the Untamed, 1920).